-Independent Trezor Review: Is It Worth Your Attention?
+Unbiased Trezor Review 2022: Is It Worth Your Attention?

-And now, without preludes, let us start our review and tell you who eventually wins in the Trezor vs Ledger battle!
+And now, let us start our Trezor wallet review and tell you all the interesting details!

 What Is Trezor?

-Trezor has gained a solid reputation of both: newcomers and experienced traders.
-It is one of the crypto market leaders and actually was the first hardware wallet created for storing cryptocurrency!
+This wallet has gained a solid reputation for both: newcomers and experienced traders.
+It is one of the crypto market leaders and was the first hardware wallet created for storing cryptocurrency!

-Trezor was launched back in August 2014 and since then has gained respect and love of thousands of users worldwide.
-It offers a safe cold storage and convenient spending that hot wallets offer.
-It is a small device the size of a USB stick, which connects to a regular computer via a cable.
-Its main goal is to store private keys of Bitcoin and any other cryptocurrency you have.
+Trezor was launched back in August 2014 and since then has gained the respect and love of thousands of users worldwide.
+Its main goal is to store the private keys of Bitcoin and any other cryptocurrency you have.